bambuco2/PR17DDEEJVTH/README.md

 #### Relationship between victim and perpetrator

-Here i've calculated the top 6 most recurring relationships that the victims had with the perpetrator through the decades:<br/>
+Here I've calculated the top 6 most recurring relationships that the victims had with the perpetrator through the decades:<br/>

 ![alt text](https://github.com/bambuco2/PR17DDEEJVTH/blob/master/relat_decad.png)

 We can see that acquaintance and stranger are the two most common relationships between the victim and the perpetrator throughout the years.
-In the 1980s there are a lot of husband appearing as victims, but later we see that the main perpetrators are mostly men, with wife and girlfriend being the usual victims.
+In the 1980s there are a lot of husbands appearing as victims, but later we see that the main perpetrators are mostly men, with wife and girlfriend being the usual victims.

 #### Weapons used